wkorando/go-serverless-with-java/STEP8.md

 	![](./images/update-manifest.png)

 5. Next, add the following definitions to manifest YAML.
 Note that all these definitions are added in a seperate package 'golden-ratio'.
-Note that we've also added an action that also calculates the ratio, but returns HTML instead of JSON.
+Make sure the 'golden-ratio' package has the same indentation as the 'default' package.
 	```yaml
 	golden-ratio:
 	   actions: